Cristela Alonzo: Post-Cristela

 In 2017, Alonzo voiced the character of Cruz Ramirez in the Disney-Pixar film Cars 3.

 In 2017, Alonzo released a Netflix stand-up special called Cristela Alonzo: Lower Classy.

 In 2019, Alonzo published a memoir called Music to My Years: A Mixtape-Memoir of Growing Up and Standing Up.
 The memoir release is accompanied by a stand-up tour called My Affordable Care Act.

 In 2020, in association with Vox Media Podcast Network, Alonzo hosted and voiced the 11-episode podcast Chicano Squad, which details the story of a five-man Latino homicide investigation squad who worked to resolve police injustice in the Houston area during the 1970s.
 The podcast first aired in December 2020 and recorded its final episode on March 16, 2021.

 Alonzo is a frequent guest player on the game show 25 Words or Less.

 In 2021, it was announced that Alonzo would host The CW's revival of the 1990s game show Legends of the Hidden Temple.

 In 2022, Alonzo released a Netflix stand-up special called Cristela Alonzo: Middle Classy.
+In 2025, she followed that up with Cristela Alonzo: Upper Classy, also on Netflix.
+She was interviewed by Fresh Air's Terry Gross in September of 2025.